 - Commercial fruit snacks (void of fruit, nutrients, and full of sugar)

 - Commercially packaged desserts like cookies.
-(You know..
-Oreo’s!
-We are not anti-sugar on this site and I love to bake cookies with my family.
+(We’re not anti-sugar on this site and I love to bake cookies with my family.
 But there is no reason to buy them already made in a box.)

 - Soda pop (seriously, overpriced and no one needs it!)

 To have these in our pantry would send mixed messages about our desire to be a healthy family.
 These foods are not forbidden for my kids.
-In fact, no food is off limits for my kids.
-That is not what I am saying.
-They are free to choose and have many times chosen to take a pop instead of water.
-BUT- That does not mean I have to spend my grocery money on this things and stock my pantry with them!
+In fact, no food is off limits for my kids!
+But they’re not part of our regular grocery purchases.

-2) Let healthy food be a natural part of your kitchen’s environment.
-It’s not enough to avoid buying junk food, but you also need your kids to have access to a variety of healthy foods!
+It’s not enough to avoid buying junk food.
+We also need our kids to have access to a variety of healthy foods!
 Fill your fridge and counter with fruits and vegetables.
-Stock your pantry with dried fruits, nuts, seeds, or homemade granolas.
-Kids will learn that they get what’s available.
-While they are young, they can not go purchase their own hot dogs when they have a craving.
-What you include in your kitchen is what they can eat.
+Stock your pantry with dried fruits, nuts, seeds, or homemade granola.
+Kids learn that they can eat what’s available.
+And they’ll develop a taste for nutritious food.

-5) Celebrate food, together!
-Food is part of our celebrations, our culture, and our gatherings.
-While I detest using food as rewards, I think food as part of our social landscape is a great part of human culture.
-Eating dinner together as a family comes with loads of benefits, but also family parties can be a great place to teach kids how to enjoy healthy food during fun occasions.
-This message is so important in a world where kids are instead learning to eat by themselves in a dark room in front of a screen.
+Food is part of our celebrations, gatherings, and culture.
+Eating dinner together as a family comes with loads of benefits, and family parties can be a great place to teach kids how to enjoy healthy food during fun occasions.
+This message is so important in a world where too many kids are learning to eat by themselves in a dark room in front of a screen.
 This type of eating almost inevitable comes with processed junk food.

 Do you have any tips to help keep your kids away from junk food?